SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 ## What if you suspect a specific resource is a problem?

 The Azure Cost Analysis tool also allows for different views to be selected.
 If you think a specific resource is causing a problem, then select the "CostByResource" view and then you can view each aspect of a resource which is costing money.
-That way you can identify an area which can be improved.🎯
+That way you can identify an area which can be improved 🎯.

 ![Figure: Azure Portal | Cost Analysis | View | CostByResource | Resource breakdown](/service-breakdown.jpg)